Ygnacio Valley High School: Academics

-In the 2009-10 football season, the YVHS football team won the DVAL League championship for the first time.
-The league had been created two years prior.
-The team then advanced to the NCS playoffs, losing in the second round to Eureka High School.

-On March 14, 1987, the YVHS boys' basketball team won the Division 1 Northern California Championship at the Oakland Coliseum Arena, 56-54 (2OT) over James Logan High School.
-This marked the first time in history that an East Bay High School (east of the Caldecott tunnel) accomplished such a feat.
-The 1987 squad set and still holds the school record with 28 wins.

-On February 29, 2020, the YVHS boys' soccer team won the North Coast Section Division 3 Championship for the second time in 5 years by a score of 3-2 over Albany High School.

 Famous visits

 During the 1988 presidential campaign, then Vice President George Bush made an appearance at YVHS and addressed the student body.
 In 1996, YVHS received another presidential visit when Bill Clinton and Vice President Al Gore made a rare joint appearance.
 They visited the campus as part of the NetDay '96 event, which kicked off a drive to connect California public schools to the Internet.

 YVHS is an ideal location for such high-security visits, due to the limited entry points into school property.

 In the early 1990s, YVHS also received visits from U.S. Representatives George Miller and Bill Baker, sponsored by the school's now-defunct Public Policy Society.

 Ongoing issues

 The school mascot, the Warrior, is represented as a Native American spear going through the letter ‘W’ (for Warriors).
 Similar mascots representing Native American culture are often a point of contention throughout the state of California, where over 100 high schools have American Indian mascots.

 YVHS is occasionally cited in the ongoing school prayer debate, after allowing Muslim students to use an available room for prayer during Ramadan in 2004.